milena-allaway/README_Generator/README.md

 ## Credits

 ## License
     This project is licensed under the MIT License.
-Click link for more information https://opensource.org/licenses/MIT
+[Click for more info](https://opensource.org/licenses/MIT)

 ## Contributing
 N/A none at this time